vattenbagarna/Backend/API_DOC.md

 ### Delete Project By Id
-Delete a project with a `GET` Request to the route:
+Delete a project with a `POST` Request to the route:
 ```
 /proj/delete/<ProjectIdHere>
 ```